volodymyrprokopyuk/zmq-clj/README.md

     - strips (/) only
     - sync
     - distributed load balancing
-    - initiates commutication
+    - initiates commutication (first send then receive)
+    - lock-step send/receive state machine
 - **REP**
     - strips including (/) and saves the envelope
     - wraps with previously saved envelope
     - sync
     - fair queueing
-    - waits for requests
+    - waits for requests (first receive then send)
+    - lock-step receive/send state machine
 - **DEALER**
     - pass through
-    - async (like PUSH and PULL combined)
+    - async (like PUSH and PULL combined, send and receive at any time, but evelope management must be done)
     - fair queueing
     - distributed load balancing
     - like async REQ